Optimal Dynamical Frames: Similarity between frames of iterations of and T and T*

 \begin{remark} \begin{enumerate}[label=(\roman*),ref=(\roman*)] \item The map $\rho$ is well-defined.
 To see this, first recall that the adjoint of a partial isometry is again a partial isometry.
-Now fix $\{e_i\}_{i\in I}$ an orthonormal basis of $\KK$ and let $Q\in\cA(\KK)$.
+Now let $\{e_i\}_{i\in I}$ be an orthonormal basis of $\KK$ and let $Q\in\cA(\KK)$.
 Then, given $f\in H^2_\KK$, we have for every $i\in I$ and $n>0$,